 A recent nursing graduate with entry-level work experience specializing in Electronic Health Records (EHR), patient relations, post-anesthesia care, and process improvement.
 Adept at collaborating with physicians and nursing teams to deliver high-quality patient care.

 Start the professional experience section with your most relevant positions or the most recent, depending on your work history.
-If you haven’t held a nursing job, focus on the experience you garnered during your nursing externship.
+If you still need to hold a nursing job, focus on the experience you garnered during your nursing externship.
 Emphasize important trends within the medical industry, such as patient-centered care, diversity and inclusion, and patient advocacy.
 Even without years of experience, you can still craft a results-driven resume that highlights the unique aspects of who you are as a health care professional.

 Professional Experience - Example #1